-Complaints that involve or are about the Head Teacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve or are about the Head Teacher should be addressed to the Chair of the Local Academy Board (LAB), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of the Local Academy Board, any individual member of the LAB or the whole LAB should be addressed to the Clerk to the Local Academy Board via the school office.
 Please mark them as Private and Confidential.